Quick Stats

 - Sonja Klein Sugerman - Data and Grants Manager

-The foundation is part of the Blaustein Philanthropic Group, which collectively distributes over $19 million in grants annually across its family of foundations, with over half supporting organizations working in metropolitan Baltimore and statewide in Maryland.
+The foundation is part of the Blaustein Philanthropic Group, which collectively distributes over $19 million in grants annually across its family of foundations, with over half supporting organisations working in metropolitan Baltimore and statewide in Maryland.

 Application Process & Timeline